Python-SIP/sip/sphinx/c_api.rst

         the type structure of the scope or ``NULL`` if the type has no scope.

+.. c:function:: void *sipUnicodeData(PyObject *obj, int *char_size, SIP_SSIZE_T *len)

+    .. versionadded:: 4.19

+    This returns information about the contents of a Python unicode object.

+    This is only supported for Python v3.3 and later.

+    :param obj:
+        the unicode object.
+    :param char_size:
+        a pointer which will be updated with the number of bytes (either 1, 2 or 4) used to store a character.
+If there was an error then this will be a negative value.
+    :param len:
+        a pointer which will be updated with the number of characters (not bytes) in the unicode object.
+    :return:
+        the address of the buffer where the characters are stored.
+It will be undefined if the returned character size is a negative value.

+.. c:function:: PyObject *sipUnicodeNew(SIP_SSIZE_T len, unsigned maxchar, int *kind, void **data)

+    .. versionadded:: 4.19

+    This creates a Python unicode object that will hold a set number of characters, each character being of a certain size.

+    This is only supported for Python v3.3 and later.

+    :param len:
+        the number of characters.
+    :param maxchar:
+        the largest code point that will be placed in the object.
+    :param kind:
+        a pointer which will be updated with a value that represents the number of bytes (either 1, 2 or 4) used to store a character.
+    :param data:
+        a pointer which will be updated with the address of the buffer where the characters will be stored.
+    :return:
+        the unicode object or ``NULL`` if there was an error.

+.. c:function:: void sipUnicodeWrite(int kind, void *data, int index, unsigned value)

+    .. versionadded:: 4.19

+    This updates the buffer of a Python unicode object with a character at a particular position.

+    This is only supported for Python v3.3 and later.

+    :param kind:
+        the value that represents the number of bytes (either 1, 2 or 4) used to store a character.
+    :param data:
+        the address of the buffer where the characters are stored.
+    :param index:
+        the character (not byte) index of the character to be updated.
+    :param value:
+        the value of the new character.

 .. c:var:: PyTypeObject *sipVoidPtr_Type

     This is the type of a ``PyObject`` structure that is used to wrap a